 As you can probably tell, I don’t know a whole lot about composting….YET.
 But I am learning…things like what you can and can’t put into your composter.
 One thing I have learned CAN go in, and is a rich source of calcium and other essential nutrients that plants need, is egg shells!
-So recently I started my egg shell collection in a container under the kitchen sink which has grown quite rapidly because we eat a lot of eggs around here.
-(Naturally gluten-free!)
+So I started collecting my egg shells in a container under the kitchen sink.

 A few fun FACTS about egg shells:

 - An egg shell is made of calcium carbonate, which is also the main ingredient in some antacids.
 Each medium sized egg shell has about 750-800 mgs of calcium.

 - The shell makes up 9-12 percent of an egg’s total weight, and contains pores that allow oxygen in and carbon dioxide and moisture out.